Oscarg2010/MCW-BCDR/Hands-on lab/HOL step-by step - Business continuity and disaster recovery.md

 ![Diagram of the Azure PaaS failover and failback solution.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image361.png "Azure PaaS failover and failback solution")

 1. Using the Azure portal, open the **BCDRPaaSPrimarySite** resource group.
-Locate the Azure Front Door and then click the hostname URL to ensure that the application is running.
+Locate the Azure Front Door and then select the hostname URL to ensure that the application is running.

     ![The Frontend host link is selected.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image362.png "Frontend host link")